H-Shen/Rational/README.md

 The project includes the implementation of Arbitrary-precision fraction, utilizing BigIntegers for numerator and denominator.
 Fraction is always kept in lowest terms.
 Fraction is immutable and guaranteed not to have a null numerator or denominator.
 Denominator will always be positive (thus sign is carried by numerator), the denominator is not allowed to be zero.

-#### NOTICE

-* This implementation is working for the coding competition purpose.

-* Users can remove/update any part for the coding competition.

 #### How to test?

 Run instructions below in a terminal